 For young readers Brave Enough for Two by Jonathan Voss.
 I admit to preferring old books, and it’s not often I find a new children’s picture book that wows me.
 This book from 2018, though, became an instant favorite.
 My kids wanted to know if there were more (and yes, there is one more in the series).
 It’s a charming and tender story of friendship.
 And the illustrations (which I’m painfully picky about) are gorgeous.
 An easy one to re-read again and again.
 Billy and Blaze series by C. W. Anderson.
 Emerging readers rejoice!
 The options on the shelves for new readers can be bland, questionable, or downright appalling.
 This series is one of the tried and true classics.
 Boys and girls alike will love joining Billy as he adventures with his horse Blaze.
 From the emerging reader in our home, the heartiest recommendation goes to Blaze and Thunderbolt.
 For slightly older readers Swallows and Amazons by Arthur Ransome.
 An absolute delight.
 I don’t remember ever reading a book in my adult life that so made me wish to be a child again.
 The most perfect book to read during summer break: filled with adventure and integrity and simplicity and the rich joy of youthful imagination.
 I cannot wait to read more in the series.
 Mio, My Son by Astrid Lindgren.
 A classic modern-day fairy tale.
 Be transported to Farawayland with Mio who learns that his life has been more than what it seemed.
 Adventure, suspense, beauty, and the comforting rhythms of repetition so common to fairy tales.
 Astrid Lindgren has been a top favorite new discovery for our family.
 For parents Show Them Jesus by Jack Klumpenhower.
 My church loaned copies of this book to all Sunday School teachers and while it was a good resource for classroom teaching, I also found it wonderfully insightful for the day to day work of Christian parenting as well.
 I skimmed this one quickly, but I hope to make time for a slower trip through it again.
 A Timbered Choir by Wendell Berry.
 There are two kinds of people in the world: those who like poetry, and those who don’t like poetry yet.
 Wendell Berry is among the cream of America’s modern-day writers with a long list of novels, essays, and poetry collections to his name.
 I picked up this poetry collection recently and was reminded of the refreshment a good poem can bring.
 It’s not for speed-reading.
 It’s for sampling and savoring by those willing to engage in reflection: maybe just two poems a day.
 May I encourage you to consider giving it a try, even if you’re one of “those who don’t like poetry yet?”
 And if you’re too nervous to try it, consider one of Berry’s novels instead.
 For your homeschooling library The Constitution of the United States.
 This year’s history content will focus on early American history.
 For a homeschooling family, primary sources such as the Constitution will be handy to have around!
 We picked up this copy at Barnes and Noble and were happy with the variety of other primary source documents included.
 Consider finding a hard copy of some of America’s earliest writings to keep in the school room this year.
 You’ll be glad not to have to google them!
 It’s summer.
 Most homeschool families love the chance to coast for a few months, catching up on curriculum or enjoying leisure reading and field trips.
 As you stock your pool bag or your suitcase or your school room table for the summer, consider adding a few of these books.

 For home educating parents Know and Tell by Karen Glass I’m slowly learning more about the Charlotte Mason technique of narration and this book has been wonderfully eye-opening.
 I’m finding out how well narration meshes with all the techniques I’ve always assumed were good, but hadn’t learned as official teaching methods.
 I plan to incorporate this into my home education in my own home, and also integrate some of the concepts into the classes I teach at ALC.
 I highly recommend this book for all ALC moms!
 For your faith The Secret of Communion with God by Matthew Henry These old-fashioned Christians might be wordy sometimes, but they are packed with wisdom.
 I am loving a re-read of this rich Christian classic.
 My advice: read the whole thing at a quick pace, then go back and drink it slowly.
 This is a spiritual treasure.
 Fiction for the whole family Around the World in 80 Days by Jules Verne A classic novel for the adventure-loving.
 It’s a bit dated, so there are some slow sections and a few instances of cultural awkwardness that surely wouldn’t be published today, but it kept me on the edge of my seat.
 Many chapters end with cliffhangers and on my first read (just this spring!), I didn’t know how it would end.
 We fell in love with Mr. Fogg along the way.
 My seven year old loved this as a read-aloud, but I don’t think I’d suggest it for independent reading until upper middle school.
 Paddle to the Sea by Holling C. Holling This extra-long picture book follows a toy-sized carved wooden boat from Canada’s Lake Nipigon, through all five great lakes, and to the Atlantic Ocean.
 The illustrations are lovely and the story is told in a series of 27 page-long “chapters,” each of which tells another of Paddle’s adventures.
 It’s engaging, while being secretively educational.
 Fun as a read-aloud for elementary students, but equally fun as independent reading for middle schoolers.
 Coordinate with a geography unit!
 The Princess and the Goblin by George MacDonald Did I recommend this one before?
 It’s possible.
 George MacDonald was among C. S. Lewis’s favorite authors, so this famous children’s fantasy story is worthy of a re-recommendation!
 If your family has loved the Narnia books, add this one to your list.
 There’s at least one sequel too, if you like it.
 Nonfiction for students Around the World in 100 Years by Jean Fritz I haven’t actually read this one, but some of you have!
 As a play on the famous Jules Verne classic, the title intrigued me.
 It also bridges the gap well between our study of the Renaissance this year and our study of early America this coming year, covering the years in which Europeans finally rounded the globe.
 I plan to read it this summer and hopefully get a running start before the Europeans burst onto the scene in the New World in our history studies this coming year.
 Come Look with Me series These art books would make a great addition to a homeschool art curriculum.
 Famous artwork is shown, along with notes about the artist and/or the piece, and then questions are provided to help the child engage with the artwork.
-The questions could be answered as a written assignment or the art could be imitated by the student… the opportunities for interdisciplinary studies are endless!
-History
+The questions could be answered as a written assignment or the art could be imitated by the student… the opportunities for interdisciplinary studies are endless! |

 curated by Brittany Mountz